phpforce/soap-client/Resources/doc/index.md

 ```

-One-to-many relations are themselves returned as a new

 ### Fetching large numbers of records

 If you issue a query that returns over 2000 records, only the first 2000 records